 Reasons to Visit Lake Tahoe in Winter

 Outside of winter sports and activities, there is a lot to do.
-Reno is close by, and South Lake Tahoe is easily one of the coolest cities in the country with awesome restaurants, craft beer, and coffee.
+Reno is close by, and South Lake Tahoe is easily one of the coolest cities in the country with some of the best coffee, craft beer, and restaurants in Lake Tahoe.

 Below, you will find plenty of things to do in Tahoe in winter, including some activities that are organized for you to make the trip a breeze.